mercurialworld/DumbRequestManager/README.md

 # DumbRequestManager
-A map request manager for Beat Saber that abstracts out functions to an HTTP GET API, with (eventually) a WebSocket for real-time in-game queue event responses.
+A map request manager for Beat Saber that abstracts out functions to an HTTP GET API, with a WebSocket API and Webhook API for real-time in-game queue event responses.

 Essentially meaning, any streaming bot you use (e.g. Streamer.bot, Firebot, MixItUp, etc.) now has request queue functionality -- so long as it supports making HTTP requests (at the minimum).